 The north end of this trail, north of Black Lick run, should probably be considered unusable with horses as of May 2025.

 The bridge across Black Lick Run is in very bad shape and impassable with horses.
-It’s not easy to ford the stream nearby.
+It’s sometimes not easy to ford the stream nearby, depending on water level and amount of mud.
 The trail from there to Main Ski trail is also pretty wet and rough.

 Main Ski Trail